Puebla: Handicrafts

 Talavera pottery is the state's best known craft.
 This pottery is a type of maiolica, which was introduced into Spain by the Arabs, and into Mexico by the Spanish.
 Talavera is considered to be the finest of Mexico's pottery traditions, which is still made with the same techniques as in the colonial period.
 Talavera pottery began in the city of Puebla when the Spaniards brought over from Europe the techniques of making maiolica pottery, itself brought from China via the Arabs.
 The techniques and designs were based on the pottery made in Talavera, Spain.
 The high-quality clay and the formation of guilds to ensure quality soon made pottery made in Puebla a near-luxury item.
 The craft waned after Independence, but made a comeback in the latter 20th century.
 Today certified Talavera pottery in made only in a handful of workshops in the capital and other nearby communities.
 To be certified as genuine the same methods as used in the 16th century must be applied.
-True Talavera pottery is expensive and considered to be collectors’ items.
+True Talavera pottery is expensive and considered to be collector's items.

 Other types of pottery in the state exist.
 One is the black clay figures made in Acatlán de Osorio.
 Most of these figures are animals and are almost always painted with white designs.
 Black clay is also used to make cups, plates and other utilitarian items in other communities.
 Another important clay craft are the Trees of Life, mostly made in the community of Izúcar de Matamoros and Acatlán de Osorio.
 Traditionally, these are sculptures depicting Adam and Eve in the Garden of Eden, but the craft has evolved to include other themes as well.

 The making of textiles and embroidery dates back to pre-Hispanic times.
 Traditional clothing such as rebozos, sarapes, shirts and pants are still made in various parts of the state and reflect the different indigenous communities which are found here.
 Hueyapan is one of the better known artisanal textile producers, with clothing items and others richly and colorfully embroidered.
 Both the thread used to weave the cloth and embroider it are dyed with natural dyes such as those obtained from the cochineal insect.
 Another area known for its textiles is Zacapoaxtla in the north of the state.